dallenmidd/larval_phenology/README.md

 # larval_phenology

-Data and R code for a manuscript in review.
+Data and R code for a manuscript in preparation.
 The manuscript measures how larval _Ixodes scapularis_ questing phenology changes along an elevation gradient.
 It then presents a mechanistic, temperature-driven model which explains that variation in questing phenology.

  - `data/drag_sampling.csv` gives the raw data from the study.
 This gives the number of larval ticks found on each day of sampling.
 - `data/phenology_fits.RData` gives the fit phenology curves to `data/drag_sampling.csv`.